|Date||10/22/18 to 10/23/18|

 Session 3: Changing spaces and faces: The current economic and health challenges facing families across diverse rural areas

 This session highlights the diversity of rural communities and the health and well-being of families living in rural America today.
 Presenters will address the variation in opioid use disorders and opioid mortality across rural areas, the challenges of population aging for the future of family and community support in rural areas, and the role of immigration in spurring rural population growth and possible resurgence of rural areas now and into the future.

 The Symposium on Family Issues is sponsored annually by The Eunice Kennedy Shriver National Institute of Child Health and Human Development (R13 HD048150).

-Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology & Criminology; Clinical & Translational Science Institute; Department of Human Development & Family Studies; Department of Psychology, Department of Agricultural Economics, Sociology, & Education; Prevention Research Center; and Child Study Center.
+Thank you to our Penn State sponsors: Social Science Research Institute; Population Research Institute; Department of Sociology and Criminology; Clinical and Translational Science Institute; Department of Human Development and Family Studies; Department of Psychology; Department of Agricultural Economics, Sociology, and Education; Prevention Research Center; and the Child Study Center.